 “The researchers performed urodynamic studies on 2 groups of women: one group of 18 women suffered “OAB symptoms related to MS” and an idiopathic group of 17 patients who has no “cause of their urinary symptoms.”
 “During a period of detrusor muscle overactivity,” each group was asked to perform a 15-sec pelvic floor exercise.

 “Pelvic floor muscle contraction completely eliminated detrusor overactivity in eight of the 17 women with idiopathic OAB, compared to three of 18 women with MS. “

-Try a Bladder Strengthening Supplement like Rejoice Plus®
+Try the Bladder Strengthening Supplement: Rejoice Plus®